czahoi/INTANG/README.md

 ==================
 INTANG is a research-oriented project.
 Anyone using it should be aware of the potential risks and responsible for his/her own actions against the censorship authority.

+During internal review, we discovered multiple remotely triggerable vulnerabilities.
+Some of these issues may lead to serious consequences, including potential remote code execution under certain conditions.
+While we are making efforts to address and patch some of these problems, **the system as a whole should still be considered insecure** for any real-world use.

+Please use this software **strictly for research and educational purposes in controlled environments only**.

 Contact
 ==================
 Any questions could be direct to intang.box@gmail.com